-This assumption is based on the latest study carried out by the Company at the end of 2020.
+This assumption is based on the latest study carried out by the Company at the end of the current reporting period.
 The CIA 86-92 ultimate table of standard mortality (blended 55% male and 45% female) was chosen with modifiers of 60%, 80%, 95% or 100% according to the type of policy, for life insurance and deferred annuity business.
-The NISTT2012 sexdistinct tables were used for immediate annuity business.
+The NISTT2012 sex-distinct tables were used for immediate annuity business.
 The margin held reflects the reaction of reserves to changes in the assumption.